nannis/rp-field-backup/README.md

 * Step down to option B2 (Text console, automatically logged in as 'pi' user) and press enter
 * Step down to "OK" and press enter.
 You're now done setting up the automatic logon without full gui.

+## This part is not tested yet so it might not work
+Time to get the project on the Pi:
+* Make sure the Raspberry Pi has internet access.
+* Start by installing git on the Raspberry Pi.
+Type "sudo apt-get install git-core" in a terminal window and press enter.
+Wait for the process to finish.
+## Now we're back on track again.

 Before the next step, it is highly recommended to create another user who can run sudo before doing this.
 Information on how to do that can be found here: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart.

 To start up the script at login of user 'pi' (i.e. automatically if the steps above has been followed), do the following: